orenbenkiki/cargo-todox/README.md

 ## License

-`cargo-todox` is distributed under the Gnu General Public License (Version 3).
+`cargo-todox` is distributed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE.md) for details.